-Strategic context (Community Strategic Plan) and/or Federal or State legislation, directives, guidelines, Acts or Regulations that provide the broad framework within which the policy operates and/or with which it needs to comply:
+Federal and State legislation, directives, and guidelines that provide the broad framework within which the policy operates, and/or with which it needs to comply:

 - Environmental Protection Act 1986

-- Natural Reserves Strategy and Action Plans

-- Standard (AS) 3959 Construction of buildings in bushfire prone areas.
+- Building Act 2011

 - State Planning Policy No. 3.7: Planning in Bushfire Prone Areas (SPP 3.7.)

-- Building Act 2011

-Community Strategic Plan:
+Updated 1

+October 2024.

+- Standard (AS) 3959 Construction of buildings in bushfire-prone areas.

+Strategic Community Plan 2032: